-Definition for ark (2 of 2)
+Other definitions for Ark.
+(2 of 2)

 And, just eyeballing it here, that ark looked closer to four hundred cubits than the biblically prescribed three hundred.

-But the design of the ark lends an element of drama to the film.‘Noah’ is a Global Warming Epic About the Battle Between Religion and Science, Says Cinematographer | Marlow Stern | March 27, 2014 |DAILY BEAST
+But the design of the ark lends an element of drama to the film.‘Noah’ is a Global Warming Epic About the Battle Between Religion and Science, Says Cinematographer | Marlow Stern | March 27, 2014 | THE DAILY BEAST

 British Dictionary definitions for ark (1 of 3)

-British Dictionary definitions for ark (2 of 3)
+British Dictionary definitions for Ark (2 of 3)

-British Dictionary definitions for ark (3 of 3)
+British Dictionary definitions for Ark.
+(3 of 3)